 What is the purpose of buying a cargo net if you already have a bungee cord on your board?
 It's simple.
 There is no doubt that bungee cords are perfect for lashing down large items like dry bags and towels, but they are ineffective for lashing down smaller items such as snacks, fishing tackle, or personal items.

 I want to introduce you to the SUPthings Super Suction Cargo Net.
-It will enable you to store large or small items in a manner that is best suited for your needs.
+It will enable you to store large or small items in a manner best suited to your needs.
 It comes with four specially designed suction cups that can hold up to 100 pounds of weight.

 No special tools or equipment are needed, no messy glues or adhesives are required, just four super suction cups and a patent-pending bungee net with double the area of the suction cups, and you'll have complete peace of mind that your gear is safe and the board is undamaged.

 A simple storage solution that is still effective.
 Depending on your needs, you can either put this under your bungee net or replace your bungee net altogether if you will be carrying smaller items like keys, wallets, jewelry, or snacks.

 As a result of its multiple functions, the paddle earned one of Paddle Magazine's industry awards for innovation in its category.
 For those who do not want to bring along a SUP cooler with them on their rides, Gearlab Deck Pods have a 3L hydration bladder.
 It is also equipped with quick-release buckles to latch and unhook the bag quickly and easily.